Today I wanna raise a subject that I’ve always struggled with as a player – shooting the basketball.

-Shooting is the most prevalent way points are being made in the game, therefore it’s an extremely important skill to have, if not THE most.
+Shooting is the most common way points are being made in the game.
+Therefore, it’s an utmost important skill to have, if not THE most.

-One huge star that comes to mind is Stephen Curry, who set a single season record for most three pointers made.
-He has developed a reputation as a consistent and “pure” shooter, and it seems like every shot he takes is going to swish right through the net.
+One huge star that comes to mind is Stephen Curry, who set a single-season record for most three-pointers made.
+He has developed a reputation of a consistent, “pure” shooter, and it seems like every shot he takes is going to swish right through the net.

-What sets his shot apart from everyone else?
+But what sets Curry’s shot apart from everyone else?

-Well, here are a few things I’ve learned from looking at this footage of him:
+Well, here are a few things you should know by looking at the following footage:

 1. The Turn